Image of hands, fingers and wedding ring

 • An adoption occurred and the name changed for either spouse

-Who Can Access Restricted Marriage Records?
+Who Can Access Restricted Records?

 • The individuals named on the record